Jennie-Eardley/Tidy-Tuesday/README.md

 Number of astronauts by year of mission split by sex.

-Year of mission against year of selection split by sex.
+Year of first mission against year of selection split by sex.
+On average the time between selection and the first mission is longer for male astronauts with a mean of 6.03 years compared to a mean of 5.63 for female astronauts.
+Additionally, the mean time between selection and the first mission is longer for Russian astronauts at 7.32 years compared to a mean of 5.82 years

 GDPR Violations: